devzendo/devzendo.github.io/_pages/parachute.md

 # Future
 Other things I've always wanted to write: my own OS; my own language....

-<a href="http://www.projectoberon.com/">Niklaus Wirth's Project Oberon</a> is a huge inspiration - build a complete useful system that one person can understand all of.

-<a href="https://github.com/pervognsen/bitwise">Per Vognsen's Bitwise project</a> is similarly inspiring.

 Once eForth works, and I can investigate the system, it needs to grow to provide the facilities I want so that this can be my version of Project Oberon.
 There will need to be an ELF loader, and a bootloader that can link with an ELF object.
 Then a higher level language (one or more) will be needed for later stages... perhaps best achieved by "just" writing a back end for LLVM that targets the T800...

 The emulator itself could be reworked to run a virtual Transputer on each physical core, with links connecting the cores; it could have 'video memory' added via say the SDL library.